Selena Gomez and J.Lo headline vax concert for poor nations

 “There are 27 million healthcare workers globally who don’t have access to the vaccine,” Evans told The Associated Press.
 “I’m 38 years old, and it’s not ethical for me to have access to the vaccine before these heroic first responders and community health workers.
 So we need governments to start urgently donating those doses.”

 The Global Citizen program is among of a growing web of nonprofits and activists that are seeking to achieve wider, more equitable distribution of COVID-19 vaccines.
-As of this month, Evan said, 60 nations had still not yet received any COVID-19 vaccines.
+As of this month, Evans said, 60 nations had still not yet received any COVID-19 vaccines.

-“Low-income countries not only need this welcome fundraising effort; they need access to COVID-19 vaccine doses,” Tom Hart, the North American executive director of another nonprofit, The ONE Campaign, said last month.
+“Low-income countries not only need this welcome fundraising effort; they need access to COVID-19 vaccine doses,” Tom Hart, the North American executive director of another nonprofit, The ONE Campaign, said last month about the overall drive for donations.
 “The United States has secured over 550 million excess doses that could be used to help end the global pandemic faster.”

 A week later, Gayle Smith, The ONE Campaign’s president and CEO, was selected by the Biden Administration for the new State Department position of coordinator of global COVID response and health security.